What the Evidence Shows About Ozempic and Gastroparesis

 What is gastroparesis and how is it diagnosed?

-Gastroparesis is a disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, leading to symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
-Diagnosis typically involves gastric emptying scintigraphy, breath tests, or wireless motility capsules, with clinical presentation guiding evaluation.
+Gastroparesis is a disorder characterized by delayed gastric emptying in the absence of mechanical obstruction, presenting with symptoms such as nausea, vomiting, early satiety, bloating, and abdominal pain.
+Diagnosis typically involves gastric emptying scintigraphy or breath tests.

 Does Ozempic cause gastroparesis?